isomerpages/ogp/_about-us/eng/sihan.md

 pastProducts:
   - Vault
 accomplishments:
-  - Spearheaded the migration of Data Gov's charts through a quick prototyping process
+  - Spearheading the development of visualisations we now have on our current site, which enabled our users to be able to visualise data through charts and maps
-  - Built and optimised a feature for a folder view on Data Gov, enabling users to toggle between different resources
+  - Initiated and pioneered the frontend tooling for Data.gov.sg, which enabled us to build with greater confidence and catch potential UI regressions
-  - Optimized the performance of the new site, implemented load testing, optimized page load and reduced render time to less than 20% of the original load time for large datasets
+  - Implemented Incremental Static Regeneration for our public site, which reduced the page load times to less than 20% of its original for certain pages
 quote: ""
 linkedinId: ""
 ---

 {% include staff.html staff=page color=site.colors.function-colors.eng %}